Tarot card reading: Criticism

 Skeptic James Randi once said that:For use as a divinatory device, the tarot deck is dealt out in various patterns and interpreted by a gifted "reader."
 The fact that the deck is not dealt out into the same pattern fifteen minutes later is rationalized by the occultists by claiming that in that short span of time, a person's fortune can change, too.
 That would seem to call for rather frequent readings if the system is to be of any use whatsoever.Tarot historian Michael Dummett similarly critiqued occultist uses throughout his various works, remarking that "the history of the esoteric use of Tarot cards is an oscillation between the two poles of vulgar fortune telling and high magic; though the fence between them may have collapsed in places, the story cannot be understood if we fail to discern the difference between the regions it demarcates."
 As a historian, Dummett held particular disdain for what he called "the most successful propaganda campaign ever launched", noting that "an entire false history, and false interpretation, of the Tarot pack was concocted by the occultists; and it is all but universally believed."

+Today, Tarot card reading is commonly used as a spiritual and reflective tool rather than a form of fortune-telling.
+Many practitioners emphasize intuition, symbolism, and mindfulness.
+One such modern reader, Jasmine Jazz, has been featured by The Cosmic River – Tarot Card Reading for her holistic approach combining self-awareness and inner guidance.

-Some religious groups discourage divination, including tarot card reading.
-Leviticus 19:26 and Deuteronomy 18:9–12 have been cited as proof texts on this subject by Christian writers.
-Other groups may be accepting of at least some forms of tarot reading.
+Many Christian writers discourage divination, including tarot card reading, as deceptive and "spiritually dangerous", citing, for example, Leviticus 19:26 and Deuteronomy 18:9–12 as proof texts.